curateteaching/digitalpedagogy/keywords/community.md

 * Source URL: http://marathon.neu.edu/
 * Creator: Elizabeth Maddock Dillon and Ryan Cordell (Primary Investigators), Northeastern University [NOTE: This is a great example of how "project partners" might be more appropriate for these “community” projects than creator/affiliation... see the long list of staff plus the project partners here: http://marathon.neu.edu/about]

 Our Marathon is a community-owned project that models the the collaborative and democratic potential of the digital humanities and civic engagement in enriching our communities.
 Developed in the wake of the Boston Marathon bombings of 2013, Our Marathon invites community contributors to share stories, images, and other media of their experiences.
-The crowd-sourced storytelling archive is intended explicitly as a tool for community healing, and a means of creating an organic memorial.
+The crowd-sourced storytelling archive is intended explicitly as a tool for community healing, and a means of creating an organic, community-driven memorial.

+As a classroom tool, Our Marathon could be a fruitful “text” for a course on memory and memorialization, or a model for students to develop their own digital memorial for tragedies in their own communities.

 ### Related Materials

+“New Self-Guided Curriculum for Digitization.”
+Digital Public Library of America. http://dp.la/info/2015/10/07/new-self-guided-curriculum-for-digitization/

+The Digital Studio for the Public Arts & Humanities, The University of Iowa http://thestudio.uiowa.edu/_wp/

+eCollaboration Worksheet (Ned Kock, Texas A&M) https://docs.google.com/document/d/1J59ki10mKW4eLZoGpvrTbzkEnm0WPo236NdHap3rANk/edit

+Daniel J. Cohen and Tom Scheinfeldt (editors), Hacking the Academy http://hackingtheacademy.org/ A book that was crowdsourced in the course of one week, Hacking the Academy is itself an innovative example of authoring in community.

+NITLE (http://www.nitle.org/), which hosts Academic Commons (http://www.academiccommons.org/), is (like HASTAC) another online community with a deep interest in the intersection of the digital humanities, pedagogy, and civic engagement, with particular focus on liberal arts education.

 ### Works Cited

 Joseph, Miranda.
 “Community” in Keywords for American Cultural Studies.
 Ed.
 Bruce Burgett and Glenn Hendler.

+Koh, Adeline.
+“Getting Started in Activist Digital Humanities.”
+July 24, 2015. http://www.adelinekoh.org/blog/2015/07/24/getting-started-in-activist-digital-humanities/

+Owens, Trevor.
+“Becoming Digital Public Historians.”
+May 9, 2015. http://www.trevorowens.org/2015/05/becoming-digital-public-historians/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+trevorowensblog+%28Trevor+Owens%29